 Out of all of these types, the ¾”-inch garden hose is the one most often used by professionals or high-quality garden hoses.
 Meanwhile, the 5/8-inch variety is most common in household garden hoses.

 A tape measure is the best way to measure your personal garden hose’s size.
-Simply run the tape measure from the top of your hose’s mouth to the bottom and record its diameter.
+Simply run the tape measure from the top of your hose’s opening to the bottom and record its diameter.

-When measuring, your number should refer to the internal diameter, as this is relevant to the attaching of a garden hose to a fitting nozzle or faucet.
+When measuring, the number should refer to the internal diameter, as this is size that needs to match the garden hose to a fitting nozzle or faucet.

 Why Does Size Matter?

 Size matters greatly when it comes to hose function and efficiency.
-After all, if a hose has a wider mouth, then it can deliver more water out of the mouth faster than hoses with smaller mouths.
+After all, if a hose has a wider opening, then it can deliver more water and faster than hoses with smaller diameter openings.

-However, hoses with larger mouths may have lower water pressure when the water finally emerges when compared to smaller hoses.
-You’ll have to turn up your water faucet in order to achieve the same level of projection and force for a larger hose than you would for a smaller one.
+However, hoses with larger openings may have lower water pressure when the water comes out compared to smaller hoses.
+You’ll have to turn up your water faucet in order to achieve the same level of water pressure for a larger hose than you would for a smaller one.
 Overall, though a larger hose has the potential for a larger gallons per minute flow rate compared to a smaller hose.

 This size difference is something to keep in mind when selecting a gardening or watering hose.
-If you’ll be spraying water for some distance across a wide range of grass or lawn, you might consider getting a smaller hose that you can attach a special nozzle to in order to build up enough pressure to spray water across a large area.
+If you’ll be spraying water for some distance across a wide range of grass or lawn, you might consider getting a larger hose that you can attach a sprinkler to in order to build up enough pressure to spray water across a large area.

-On the other hand, if you’re primarily going to be using your hose to water plants, you can use a larger hose to deliver more water to a concentrated area quickly, possibly hastening your watering time.
+On the other hand, if you’re primarily going to be using your hose to water plants around the house, you can use a smaller hose to water without the needs for higher flow rates.

 Types of Fittings